department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

 You may also need more information in certain cases:

-- **If the deceased was married**, you'll also need the surviving spouse’s status as Servicemember/Veteran or family member
+- **If the deceased was married**, you'll also need the surviving spouse’s status as Servicemember, Veteran or family member
 - **If the deceased has any children with disabilities**, you'll need the status and detailed information for any disabled children who may be buried in the future in a national cemetery
 - **If the deceased is a spouse of a Servicemember or Veteran whose spouse has already died**, you'll need the full name of the spouse who died in the past as well as the cemetery section and site number where they're buried